EvanDbg/Copypasta-1/README.md

 If you take code from this repository please link it, or Nepeta's [twitter](https://twitter.com/NepetaDev) and my [twitter](https://twitter.com/Litteeen) to your project
 You may not redistribute this source code or packages from it
 You may not use this project to make profit like money

+there might still be some unnecessary code, i will clean that up